 Tim O’Connor: Yes.
-I think public to private conversions are on the upswing.
-Public companies tend to be bigger companies, and taking them private presents an opportunity for especially the megafunds.
-And so we have seen the total value of the buyouts surge to about 180 billion in 2017.
+I think public-to-private conversions are on the upswing.
+Public companies tend to be bigger companies, and taking them private presents an opportunity for especially for the megafunds.
+And so we have seen the total value of the buyouts surge to about $180 billion in 2017.
 It was about twice the level of the year before.
 Those tend to be lumpy, and they tend to be tied with large specific deals.
-So if you actually look at and take out the big public to privates in a given year, the remainder of the deal value is pretty constant within a range.
-Absent the financing markets going off the rails in a given year.
+So if you actually look at and take out the big public-to-privates in a given year, the remainder of the deal value is pretty constant within a range — absent the financing markets going off the rails in a given year.

 Chris Riback: Tim, the report states that fund raising over the past five years has been historically strong and 2017 was the best year on record for buyout funds.
 How long can that continue?